 The highlight of the season is the National Silver Ball Tournament Aug.
 12-14 when vintage clubs from around the Northeast, Midwest and Canada visit the replica park to compete in a round-robin tourney, hosted by Genesee Country Village & Museum.

 Because the museum is home to the nation's most comprehensive 19th-century base ball program, the tournament has become a national fixture.

-The league season concludes in September with playoff games followed by the league championship game on Oct.
-5. Admission to all league games is included with the museum day pass.
+The league season concludes in September with playoff games followed by the league championship game.
+Admission to all league games is included with the museum day pass.